UNDERGRADUATE

 Reap the Rewards of Austin

-Home to the Texas Book Festival and infamous Central Library, your courses will draw on the resources of Austin’s cultural and arts scene to help literature come to life.
+Home to the Texas Book Festival and the renowned Austin Central Library, your courses will draw on the resources of Austin’s cultural and arts scene to help literature come to life.
 In your Shakespeare class, you’ll attend at least one live performance and interact with the actors.
 In Milton, you’ll visit the Harry Ransom Center reading room to examine the archives of Milton’s works.

 What will you learn?